Water pollution in New Zealand: Canterbury

 Historically much of Canterbury has been dry land and arable farming but there has been a huge increase in dairy farming in the region.
 Dairy farming in Canterbury requires large amounts of irrigation since the average rainfall is too low to support dairy cow pastures.

 The Ōpāwaho / Heathcote River has been subjected to a number of recent pollution incidents.

 Environment Canterbury recently introduced strict new environmental requirements for the region's farmers, requiring most farms to develop Farm Environment Plans showing how farms will take action to mitigate risks like nutrient leaching, soil erosion, effluent risks and protect waterways through actions such as fencing off waterways and undertaking riparian planting.
 The plans are independently audited.
 Since the introduction of these new rules, waterways are now showing improvement s across a number of measures.

+Hawke's Bay

+In 2016, drinking water in Havelock North was contaminated with Campylobacter via sheep faeces.
+More than 5,500 people fell ill, 45 people were hospitalised, and four people died.

 Southland

 In Southland effluent from dairy sheds used for more than 50 cows needs a resource consent.
 Environment Southland recommends effluent is spread at a rate of eight hectares per 100 cows and should not applied to wet soils.
 In 2012, Otago Regional Council carried out 19 prosecutions for incidents of pollution, twice as many as in 2011.
 The majority of the pollution incidents were of dairy effluent.

+Drinking water for much of the Southland population is sourced from groundwater.
+A report published in 2026 via Environment Southland revealed increasing nitrate contamination in Southland's groundwater, with approximately 15,000 people in the area exposed to drinking water polluted by nitrates.
+Many sites show long-term deterioration.
+The report identified that intensive dairy farming and the nitrate excretion from urinating cows as a key contributor to the night nitrate levels.